BDC Hamburger Icon

 Additional Considerations

-Here’s additional information about PayPal to keep in mind as you decide which payment processing company is the best fit for your business.
+Here’s additional information about PayPal to keep in mind as you decide which payment processing company is best for your company’s growth and expansion.

 Customer service.
 If you run into an issue using PayPal, you can call or email the company 24/7 or use the self-help resources on its website, which include live chat, FAQs, a searchable knowledgebase, how-to guides, a community forum and its Resolution Center that assists with customer disputes.
 Although the company lists extended phone hours on its website, a company rep noted that you can actually reach a customer service representative 24/7, though if you call after hours, your call may be routed to one of its international offices.